-This plenary program emerges from the AAS Executive Committee’s First Nations Initiative, seeking to foreground the work of First Nations scholars on themes relevant to the discipline of anthropology.
-These plenaries are designed to create conversations about a variety of issues facing First Nations researchers engaging in all forms of anthropology.
-Speakers come from all over Australia and Turtle Island (North America) and include artists, curators, anthropologists and critical thinkers exploring representation, approaches to research and methodologies of research.
+This plenary program emerged from the AAS Executive Committee’s First Nations Initiative, seeking to foreground the work of First Nations scholars on themes relevant to the discipline of anthropology.
+These plenaries were designed to create conversations about a variety of issues facing First Nations researchers engaging in all forms of anthropology.
+Speakers came from all over Australia and Turtle Island (North America) and included artists, curators, anthropologists and critical thinkers exploring representation, approaches to research and methodologies of research.

-Each plenary session begins with a special keynote talk on a specific theme.
-Keynotes are followed by a panel discussion with time for audience Q&A.
+Each plenary session started with a special keynote talk on a specific theme.
+Keynotes were followed by a panel discussion with time for audience Q&A.

 These plenaries were open access to First Nations peoples.
 The Executive Committee thanks Dr Gretchen Stolte for her work in organising the plenary program.